Carmen Mory

-Carmen Castro Mory (2 July 1906 – 9 April 1947) was a Swiss-Filipino-Ilongga Nazi German spy and kapo in the Ravensbrück concentration camp.
+Carmen Castro Mory (2 July 1906 – 9 April 1947) was a Swiss spy for Nazi Germany and Kapo in the Ravensbrück concentration camp.
 She was sentenced to death in the Hamburg Ravensbrück trials in 1947.

 Early life and career

-Carmen Castro Mory was born 2 July 1906 in Bern, Switzerland to Dr. Ernest Emil Mory, a physician in charge of the sanatorium in Switzerland and Leona Castro of Iloilo, Philippines.
+Carmen Castro Mory was born 2 July 1906 in Bern, Switzerland to Dr. Ernest Emil Mory, a Swiss physician in charge of the sanatorium in Switzerland and Leona Castro Bischoff, a Filipino from Iloilo, Philippines.
 Before the war, she worked as a journalist, including for the Manchester Guardian (now The Guardian).
 From 1932 to 1937 she worked as a journalist in Berlin, where in 1934 she became an undercover agent for the Gestapo, working under Bruno Sattler.
 In 1937 she was assigned to observe publisher Emil Oprecht in Zurich and later that year, politician Max Braun in Paris.
 She also collected information on the Maginot Line.

 Arrests and releases

 In November 1938 she was arrested in France and on 28 April 1940, sentenced to death.
 She was pardoned on 6 June 1940; according to some sources because she offered to become a double spy for the French.
 Shortly afterward, Germany successfully completed its invasion of France.
 Having lost the trust of her superiors in the Gestapo, she was then arrested by German authorities, released, arrested again in 1941 and sent to Ravensbrück concentration camp where she became a head of the bloc (kapo).
 Despite being a kapo, she was scheduled to be sent to the gas chamber, but a friend of her father (a Bern doctor) struck her name off the list.

 In Ravensbrück she acquired a "monstrous" reputation, with one source describing her as "sadomasochistic, psychopathic, sexually voracious [and] one of the camp's most notorious kapos".
 She also had a close relationship with Anne Spoerry.